 Ok...it's good to know how much ink you have left and nice of the printer to stop - before it runs out of ink.
-And if you are buying a new Canon cartridge/tank every time the ink runs out, the chips don't really affect you very much.
-It's only if you want to refill the ink tanks or fit a continuous ink system (CISS) that the ink monitor/chips can become a problem.
+And if you are buying a new Canon cartridge/tank every time the ink runs out, the chips don't affect you very much.
+It's only if you want to refill the ink tanks or are using a continuous ink system (CISS), that the ink monitor/chips can become a problem.

 So...what can you do about Canon ink chips?

 This can be a confusing subject, due to the different options for various printer models.
 If you have difficulty taking it all in, please email: firstname.lastname@example.org with your printer model and have the best solution worked out for you.

 There is number of ways to deal with the ink monitor, depending on your printer model and what's available for it.